 New Business Guide shows you how to

-Start Your Own Video Duplication and Transfer Business
+Start Your Own Video, Film, Photo and Slide Transfer Business

-These video services may seem obvious, but it’s amazing how many producers do not offer them.
+This video service may seem obvious, but it’s amazing how many producers do not offer it.
 There’s some real money here.
 And like many video services, a new customer will often buy other video services from you.
 It’s good synergy.
 The equipment needed is inexpensive.
 You may already own some of it.
 Transferring photos, slides and film to video opens all kinds of creative possibilities.
 A photo montage alone can become Keepsake Videos, Memorial Videos and a lot more.
 Look what Ken Burns did with it!

 And if that’s not enough, consider Video Biographies that can sell for up to $15,000.
 Video Biographies can be done mostly with still photos and home movies.
 Add narration or an interview on video and you can create a really valuable documentary.
 Even the smallest town holds great potential for these video services.